 A quick acknowledgement and disclaimer: I came across this fascinating story on the Rock Art of the Sydney Basin Facebook page, which documents some of the rich Aboriginal history in and around Sydney.
-Follow their page to discover more about the Aboriginal sites that are often hidden not far from “civilisation”.
 (Many more engravings in Ku-ring-gai are also documented on my Aboriginal Engravings – Ku-ring-gai Chase page.)

 Sadly, the construction of the F3 (now the M1 or Pacific Motorway) entailed the destruction of a number of Aboriginal engraving sites along the route.
 The 10-mile section of the motorway between the Hawkesbury River and Calga, constructed from 1961 to 1966, was featured in a video released by the NSW Roads and Maritime in 1968 in which the voiceover matter-of-factly states (at about 7:02min): “At one time these sandstone ridges were used by Aborigines for ceremonial purposes, and their rock engravings were frequently encountered during construction.
 The engravings were carefully recorded before blasting” .
 (While the recordings of these sites may have been careful, they were less carefully filed, as it’s impossible to find much evidence of these records today.)

 A small number of engravings were “cut out and removed” for preservation (with one site that survived being left in the middle of the freeway, sandwiched between three lanes of traffic in each direction).
 One of the sites that was moved had been documented by Ian Sim, who recorded hundreds of sites around Sydney.
 Three figures (marked by squares, below) from the site were cut into smaller slabs for transportation.